nonday/FreeSR/README.md

 [Example](/example/)

 ## Notes
-Now Only Supported in Windows.
-It is compiled by VS2013/Release/32bit.
+For Windows, it is compiled by VS2013/Release/32bit.
 The debug version can be found [here](https://share.weiyun.com/5prBEuQ).

+For Android, the so library can be found [here](https://share.weiyun.com/5O9BdLP).

 When use VS2013, maybe you need to change the line wrap format of header files in [include](/include/) to Windows from UNIX,